2000s

 The selection of Crash, director Paul Haggis' collection of episodes depicting racial unrest in Los Angeles, for Best Picture was a stunning surprise on Oscar night because the film hadn't been awarded that honor by any other major awards group prior to the ceremony.
 The award was anticipated to go to Brokeback Mountain, Ang Lee's meandering saga of two gay cowboys, which had not only been named the best film of the year by almost every major group, but boasted the most frequently parodied film poster of all time.
 Both films are highly flawed - Crash's Oscar-winning script relies far too heavily on outrageous coincidences and lacks a clear sense of anything specific to say about race relations, and the quality of its performances is inconsistent: Bahar Soomekh as the compassionate daughter of an overwrought Persian shopkeeper, Michael Pena as a put-upon locksmith, and especially Matt Dillon in an Oscar nominated performance as a racist cop are all outstanding, but more famous names like Sandra Bullock, Brendan Fraser and Don Cheadle flounder about in unconvincing characterizations.
 Brokeback Mountain also has its drawbacks - at 134 minutes it is probably half an hour too long, and its leisurely pace makes it seem even longer.
 But there is no question that Brokeback Mountain made the biggest impact of any film released that year and despite its drawbacks is a highly moving, well-acted love story that represented a great deal of courage on the part of its makers and will be regarded as the defining movie of 2005 long after Crash is forgotten.

 George Clooney had a remarkable year in 2005, becoming the first person in history to be nominated for Best Director in addition to an acting Oscar for different films.
 His directing effort, Good Night, and Good Luck (for which he was also nominated for Best Screenplay), was a remarkably inventive and courageous film of television journalist Edward R. Murrow's on-air battles with infamous Senator Joseph McCarthy.
 The film was made in black-and-white so that McCarthy could be presented through his television appearances, essentially allowing the commie-hunter to play himself in the film.
 The Academy wanted to award Clooney for his achievement, but since the screenplay award was going to Crash and the directing prize to Ang Lee for Brokeback Mountain, Clooney was awarded an Oscar for his colorless performance as a disgraced CIA agent in the cliché-ridden thriller Syriana.
-Clooney can be a wonderful actor who deserved the Oscar for his performance in O, Brother Where Art Thou?, but his work in Syriana has the same effect as swallowing a handful of Ambien and his Oscar success can only be explained as a consolation prize for losing the awards for Good Night, and Good Luck.
+Clooney can be a wonderful actor who deserved Oscars for his performances in Up in the Air and The Descendants, but his work in Syriana has the same effect as swallowing a handful of Ambien and his Oscar success can only be explained as a consolation prize for losing the awards for Good Night, and Good Luck.

 The Academy did themselves proud in the Best Song department, eschewing their usual conservative tastes and selecting an outstanding rap song from the film Hustle and Flow.
 "It's Hard Out Here for a Pimp" didn't represent the usual tastes personified by names like Burt Bacharach and Henry Mancini, but it was the best example of an outstanding movie song of the year.
 But "It's Hard Out Here for a Pimp's" biggest competition should have been the exciting World War II era songs written by George Fenton for the wonderful Mrs. Henderson Presents: "Inspiration", "The Grecian Frieze", "Sails of the Windmill", and especially the charming and energetic "Babies of the Blitz" all captured the spirit of the film and era perfectly and were among the best examples of movie songwriting for the decade.